mrcastro7/Burgers/README.md

 # Burgers
+### Overview

-A MySQL, Node, Express, Handlebars and a homemade ORM
+ This app logs burger you input with MySQL, Node, Express, Handlebars and a homemade ORM (yum!).
+I followed the MVC design pattern; used Node and MySQL to query and route data in my app, and Handlebars to generate your HTML.

 * Eat-Da-Burger! is a restaurant app that lets users input the names of burgers they'd like to eat.